-- o Basic 802.1Q VLAN: If you do not need custom tagging on a port, and you do not need a voice VLAN, you can use the basic 802.1Q VLAN mode.
+- o Basic 802.1Q VLAN: If you do not need custom tagging on a port, and you do not need a voice VLAN, auto-camera VLAN, or auto-WiFi VLAN, you can use the basic 802.1Q VLAN mode.
 When you enable basic 802.1Q VLAN mode, VLAN 1 is added to the switch and all ports are assigned as access members of VLAN 1.
 A port that functions in access mode can belong to a single VLAN only, and does not tag the traffic that it processes.
-You can assign access ports to different VLANs, or change a port to trunk mode so that it automatically belongs to all VLANs on the switch and tags the traffic that it processes. - o Advanced 802.1Q VLAN: If you need custom tagging on a port, or want to set up a voice VLAN, you must use advanced 802.1Q VLAN mode.
+You can assign access ports to different VLANs, or change a port to trunk mode so that it automatically belongs to all VLANs on the switch and tags the traffic that it processes. - Advanced 802.1Q VLAN: If you need custom tagging on a port, or want to set up a voice VLAN, auto-camera VLAN, or auto-WiFi VLAN, you must use advanced 802.1Q VLAN mode.
 When you enable advanced 802.1Q VLAN mode, VLAN 1 is added to the switch and all ports are assigned as untagged members of VLAN 1.
 You can tag or untag ports, remove ports, add more VLANs, assign ports to different VLANs, and manage port PVIDs.
-You can also set up a voice VLAN.
+You can also set up a voice VLAN, auto-camera VLAN, or auto-WiFi VLAN, .